sonata-project/SonataUserBundle/UPGRADE-5.0.md

 UPGRADE FROM 4.x to 5.0
 =======================

+## Groups removed

+User groups was a feature provided mainly by FOSUserBundle with an integration on the SonataUserBundle.
+This feature was already deprecated by the FOSUserBundle in its latest release.

+We removed it on SonataUserBundle 5.0 to avoid the extra complexity.
+Consider using roles hierarchy in order to group roles if you really need to.

+Make sure to remove your Group class and execute a migration to remove the groups table, also keep in mind to update your configuration to remove any reference to a group.

 ## User class simplified

 User class no longer has the Profile or Social fields.
 If you need them, please extend